catalpainternational/dockertree/README.md

 | `remove <branch>` | Remove worktree (keep branch) | `dockertree remove feature-auth` |
 | `delete <branch>` | Delete worktree and branch | `dockertree delete feature-auth` |

+**Important**: Branch names must match exactly.
+The `delete` and `remove` commands check worktrees, branches, and docker volumes for exact matches only.
+If no exact match is found, an error message will show what was checked.

 ### Docker Compose Passthrough

 Dockertree supports direct passthrough to Docker Compose commands using the pattern: `dockertree <worktree_name> <compose-command>`